-An exit interview may be conducted with each Staff Member who voluntarily resigns or is otherwise terminated.
+An exit interview may be conducted with each Staff Member who voluntarily resigns.
+Exit interviews will not be conducted with Staff Members being otherwise terminated.
 The interview may be conducted by the Human Resource Department or the Compliance Officer, or his or her designee.
 The person conducting the exit interview should inquire into whether the individual is aware of or participated in any conduct or activity that could be construed as non-compliant with this Compliance Plan, federal or state law or any governmental or other third party health care reimbursement program requirements.
 The person conducting the exit interview will document such exit interview, which documentation such person will sign and date and will request that the exiting individual sign and date.
 The form of Certification is included in the appendices to this Compliance Plan.

-SECTION IV OF V

-REGULATED CONDUCT AND GUIDELINES
+SECTION IV OF V REGULATED CONDUCT AND GUIDELINES